stratapp-ai/stratapp-ai.github.io/about.md

 ---
 # strategy execution rarely meets expectations, often due to a subtle disconnect between leaders and teams

-##### and each day at work urgent takes over important, with internal email consuming 40% of our time
+##### and each day at work, urgent overtakes important, with internal comms consuming 40% of our time